-cord per line of on the screen, allowing any item displayed to be selected for igital viewing.
+To accomplish this, the system can use a special selection screen that shows one record per line of on the screen, allowing any item displayed to be selected for digital viewing.

 Searching and sorting often must occur on several data elements. e.g. different customer master records may be displayed in response to